 - After all, when you’re the “authority” on a subject, and the people you’re characterizing are already labeled “disabled” in an area that involves brain function, we’ve lost “official” credibility, which makes it hard for us to fight back and set the record straight.

-…Except…that this last bullet point’s last phrase (in italics) is exactly the point of this post 🙂
+…Except…that this last bullet point’s last phrase (“set the record straight”, in italics) is exactly the point of this post 🙂